Click on the SDGs below to see a summary of their status in Helsinki:

 SDG 14: Life below water

-– Increasing pollutants in stormwater pose a risk to small water bodies and the coastal area.
+– Increasing contaminants in stormwater pose a risk to small water bodies and the coastal area.

 SDG 15: Life on land

-– The number of nature conservation areas in Helsinki has increased by five areas per year in line with the objectives of the strategy, and the implementation of measures under the Biodiversity Action Plan is underway.
+– The number of nature reserves in Helsinki has increased by five per year in line with the objectives of the strategy, and the implementation of measures under the Biodiversity Action Plan is underway.

 – The growth of the city and safeguarding nature values have become a key challenge.